hr21don/snake-game-2025/README.md

 # snake-game

-A modern take on the classic snake game, built with Next.js and Firebase.
+A modern take on the classic snake game, built with Next.js and Firebase studio.

 ## 🚀 Getting Started